F43nd1r/kotlinbard/kotlinbard/README.md

+### KotlinBard
+This module contains the main sources for KotlinBard.

-Many source files are auto-generated using code generation, from the codegen module.
+Many source files (for extension functions) are done using code generation.
+The code generation logic is done in the `kotlinbard:codegen` submodule.

-Run the `codegen` gradle task to redo code generation.
+Running the `codegen` gradle task will redo code generation.
+The generated source files are currently placed in `/build/generated-src`.
+Codegen is also automatically run by gradle before compiling this module.

-This will also automatically run before gradle compiles this module (`classes` task).
-This will create the generated source files in `/build/generated-src`.
+Some tests are also in the codegen submodule in addition to the tests in this module.